 - Customers don't need to be home.

-- If your meter box is inside a locked area or has large animals near meter box, please call a contractor.
+- If your meter box is inside a locked area or has large animals near the meter box, please call a contractor.

 - Staff will notify affected customers of planned water outages 72-hours in advance.